Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 Note: as part of a font library, each Materials Symbols icon is described by a set of closed and filled curves.
 Designing with the icons configured as above, respecting the drawable area noted on the templates, and using Slicer's palette to create both Light and Dark themed versions will help to keep new icons visually compatible with Slicer's existing application icons.
 Editing these closed curves can be tricky to do well, so if you're not going to use the icon exactly as-is, you may want to use it as a temporary guide for creating your own version using simple vector elements.
 If so, please also see the New Icon Design Recommendations below.

-## Using one of Slicer's templates with a Material Symbols Icon.
+## Using one of Slicer's 24x24 px template with a Material Symbols Icon.

-Depending on your resolution preference for designing the icon, open either Slicer's 24x24IconTemplate template (in which 1dp = 1 pixel) or Slicer's 48x48IconTemplate (in which 1dp = 2 pixels) in the design software of your choice (specific advice will be given for Inkscape V1.3).
+Open Slicer's 24x24IconTemplate template (in which 1dp = 1 pixel) in the design software of your choice (specific advice will be given for Inkscape V1.3).
 Then import the svg into that template.
-If using the 48x48IconTemplate, scale the entire icon by 200% to preserve pixel-perfect rendering at Slicer's minimum 24x24dp resolution.
-Each template includes a frame that indicates the content-free 2dp perimeter; content should be designed to fit within the 20x20dp space enclosed by the padding.
+The template includes a frame that indicates padding, the content-free 2dp perimeter; content should be designed to fit within the 20x20dp space enclosed by the padding.
 If necessary, visual elements (like the tip of an arrow) can sneak into the padding.
 No content should extend entirely to the edge, or into the trim (beyond the edge).

 To create a LightTheme version of your icon, select all visual elements and set their fill color to Slicer's Default Light Theme Stroke #000000.
 To create a DarkTheme version of your icon, select all visual elements and set their fill color to Slicer's Default DarkTheme Stroke #E5E5F6.
 Finally, when you are finished with your design, the padding should be deleted before saving the new icon SVG.

+## Basing a new icon on an existing Slicer Icon.
+Slicer SVG icons may be saved as a 24x24 pixel icon, or as a 48x48 pixel icon.
+Each SVG file is a text file, and the width and height of the document is usually given at the top.
+For instance, the file will read:

+<svg
+   width="48"
+   height="48"
+   viewBox="0 0 48 48"
+   ...

+or

+<svg
+   width="24"
+   height="24"
+   viewBox="0 0 24 24"
+   ...

+If you are not working with a template, remember to respect 2dpi padding around the perimeter of the icon you are using as a basis for a new design.

+A few tips for importing a 48x48 pixel icon into the 24x24 pixel template follow:
+1. Make sure you are using the standard DPI of 96.
+2. Make

 ## Creating Slicer Icons from Scratch using a template